clemsos/writings/_quora/2014-07-10-What-would-be-a-list-of-things-to-do-before-you-go-to-France-for-3-months-Apart-from-usual-passport-visa-stuff.md

 language: en
 title: |
     What would be a list of things to do before you go to France for 3 months?
-(Apart from usual passport/visa stuff) - Quora
+(Apart from usual passport/visa stuff)
 ---

 Enjoy the time with your friends or family.
 Maybe you can also learn